SpikeInterface/SpikeInterface-Training-Edinburgh-May24/README.md

 **Procedure for Windows/Apple:**

-If you already have anaconda/vscode installed jump to 4.
+If you already have anaconda/vscode installed jump to Step 4.

   * Step 1 : If your username/login has spaces and/or weird symbols, **YOU MUST** create
     a new user with a simpler name (no spaces, no symbols).
 Login with such a user name.